smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ### LoggerInitializer interface

-LoggerInitializer specify interface required for Main to init logger but not required for any other SDL components
+`LoggerInitializer` specifies the interface required for `main()` to initialize the logger but is not required for any other SDL components.

-LoggerInitializer should take and own the third party implementation into `Init` method.
+`LoggerInitializer::Init` takes the third party logger implementation as an argument.
- - Init(std::unique_ptr<ThirdPartyLoggerInterface>&& third_party)
+ - `Init(std::unique_ptr<ThirdPartyLoggerInterface>&& third_party)`

 ### ThirdPartyLogger interface

-ThirdPartyLogger interface describes interfaces that should be implemented by external logger adapter.
+`ThirdPartyLoggerInterface` describes interfaces that should be implemented by the external logger adapter.

-This interface should be inherited by particular external logger implementation.
+This interface should be inherited by external logger implementations.

-## Another logger implementation.
+## Implementing another logger

-To use another (not log4cxx) logger, you should implement ThirdPartyLoggerInterface class
+To use another (not log4cxx) logger, you should:

+1. Create a class which inherits from the `ThirdPartyLoggerInterface` class

 ```cpp
 AnotherOneLoggerImpl : ThirdPartyLoggerInterface {